hongenxu/MDV_proj/README.md

 ##Requiring files

 ###Galgal5
+We used chicken reference genome (Galgal5).

 ###dbSNP_liftover
+The chicken dbSNP file was based on genome version Galgal4.

 ##Fastq2bam pipeline
 Scripts were uesd to process original FASTQ files to final BAM files.
 The pipeline was designed following GATK best practice.